Formaleuros, Formalbitcoins, and Virtual Monies: IDBRs for money

 \subsubsection{Money: is it real?}

 Many authors suggest that money exists at some distance from the real economy.
 Keynes is seen as someone who had an opposite view.
 Novel financial instruments have been blamed for missing contact with the real or underlying economy and regulation is seen as an instrument that can prevent money from becoming an autonomous phenomenon.
-But those who view money as having become detached from reality often consider this a risk or a problem.
-Clearly the disconnection is imperfect in their view because otherwise there can be no such risk.
-But even without regard to the contrast between the real economy and the money which is merely supposed to play an auxiliary role, the notion of money itself may be questioned about its metaphysical status.
-Is money real, or is it to be understood by means of epistemology only.

 Few will deny the realistic status of a golden coin.
 But if money is a `two sided balance operation' resulting from the simultaneous creation of credit and debt, expressed in transferable IOY's and waiting for its unavoidable annihilation, then an epistemological approach to its understanding may be preferable.
 So where is money on this scale, or where are various money classes on this scale.